My recipes → Your inbox. Sign up today!

 Everything We Love About Carrot Cake Energy Bites

 There’s so much to love about these tasty little bites!
 They are the perfect healthy snack or breakfast to meal prep!
-Here’s some of the reasons they’re so great:
+Here are some of the reasons they’re so great:

 • No bake recipe – There’s no baking needed to make this easy recipe!

-• Portable – If you have these meal prepped in your fridge, you’ve got a ready-to-go snack to grab anytime you need one.
+• Portable – If you have these meal prepped in your fridge, you’ve got a ready-to-go snack to grab anytime.

 • Nutritious – These energy balls are filled with healthy, wholesome, all-natural ingredients with no refined sugar!